NSF-Polar-Cyberinfrastructure/datavis-hackathon/README.md

 The organization of this tree is as follows:

 * static - Static portions of the website (CSS, JS, resources)
+* code - Includes sub-folders of ALv2 licensed code produced by each session.
+* report - The report from the workshop.
 * index.html - The actual web site.

 Tweeting and Social Media